ningrao/notes/js.md

   + receives non promise item
   + wait until all items comes to non-promise.

+- `then/catch` of resolved promise is added in to execution queue immediately, or it's justed cached until resolve

 @ use generator to convert async to sync syntax;
  * callback(call next() in callback):